Breinify/brein-api-library-javascript-browser/documentation/api.md

 ### API Library Documentation

 The library provides several attributes, methods, and objects to simplify the usage of the Breinify API.
 Besides methods to actually send or retrieve data, it also includes general information (e.g., about the version and used configuration), as well as utilities.
-Thus, the following documentation is organized in three sections: *General Information*, *API*, and *Utilities (UTL)*.
+Thus, the following documentation is organized in three sections: *General Attributes*, *API*, and *Utilities (UTL)*.

 This documentation is organized as following: